 5 things you can do to minimize birth defects

-Birth defects happen in about 3 to 4% of pregnancies.
+Birth defects happen in about 3%–4% of pregnancies.
 Many defects result from causes that can't be avoided, such as inherited disorders or chromosomal abnormalities.
-However, there are steps women who are planning to have a baby or who are already pregnant can take to minimize the chance of having a baby with a birth defect.
+However, patients who are planning to have a baby, or who are already pregnant, can take steps to minimize the chance of having a baby with a birth defect.

 Take a multivitamin with folic acid before and during pregnancy

-Taking a daily multivitamin with folic acid for at least a month before getting pregnant is a very simple thing all women can do.
-And it's one that can have a dramatic impact on preventing serious abnormalities of the brain and spine called neural tube defects.
+Taking a daily multivitamin with folic acid for at least a month before getting pregnant is something simple all women can do.
+And it's a step that can have a dramatic impact on preventing serious abnormalities of the brain and spine called neural tube defects.
 While a multivitamin has a number of good vitamins and minerals that can help with fetus development, folic acid is the critically needed vitamin.

 The recommended minimum daily intake of folic acid is 400 micrograms, which is found in most women's multivitamins.
-Some pregnancies are at higher risks of neural tube defects due to medications and family history.
-If this is the case for you, your primary care provider may recommend taking a higher dose of folic acid.
+Some pregnancies are at higher risk of neural tube defects due to medications and family history.
+If this is the case for you, your primary care clinician may recommend taking a higher dose of folic acid.

-Make sure all vaccines are up to date
+Make sure all vaccinations are up to date

-Getting the flu (influenza) shot during pregnancy is safe and very highly recommended.
+Getting vaccinated for influenza during pregnancy is safe and highly recommended.
 Pregnant women have an increased chance of serious illness if they develop the flu, which can put both mother and baby at serious risk.
-Don't delay, get your flu shot today!
+Don't delay.
+Get your flu shot today.

 Commit to a healthy lifestyle before you get pregnant

 A well-rounded, healthy diet and regular exercise can prevent birth defects, as well as increase your chances of becoming pregnant.
-Being overweight can contribute to a number of illnesses, such as diabetes, elevated blood pressure and heart disease, all of which increase the risk of birth defects.
-In fact, obese women have a greater chance of giving birth to babies with spine, heart and cleft palate defects, even if they don't have any other medical conditions.
+Being overweight can contribute to a number of illnesses, such as diabetes, elevated blood pressure and heart disease — all of which increase the risk of birth defects.
+Obese women have a greater chance of giving birth to babies with spine, heart and cleft palate defects, even if they don't have any other medical conditions.

 Avoid risky exposures

-Recreational substances — such as alcohol, tobacco and illegal drugs, including marijuana, cocaine, heroin and methamphetamines — negatively affect pregnancies in a number of ways.
-Not only do they increase the risk of birth defects, but they also can contribute to newborns that are small or born early.
-Use of these substances should be stopped before you get pregnant.
+Recreational substances, such as alcohol; tobacco; and illegal drugs, including marijuana, cocaine, heroin and methamphetamines; negatively affect pregnancies in a number of ways.
+Not only do they increase the risk of birth defects, but also they can contribute to newborns who are small or born early.
+You should stop using these substances before getting pregnant.

-A variety of medications can be used safely during pregnancy, while others should be limited or avoided.
-Many over-the-counter cold, flu or pain medications and many prescription medications have been associated with birth defects, so it's important to review your medication list with your primary care provider before getting pregnant.
-Contact your provider before starting or stopping any medication while pregnant.
+Various medications can be used safely during pregnancy, while other should be limited or avoided.
+Many over-the-counter cold, flu or pain medications, and many prescriptions, have been associated with birth defects.
+So it's important to review your medical list with your primary care clinician before getting pregnant.
+Contact your health care team before starting or stopping any medication while pregnant.

-- Cytomegalovirus: People infected with this virus often don't know they have it.
-However, it can cause birth defects in pregnant women.
-It's found in the urine and other body fluids of young children.
-Pregnant women who have or work with young children should wear gloves when changing diapers, and wash their hands frequently.
+People infected with this virus often don't know they have it.
+However, it can cause birth defects in women who are pregnant.
+It's found in the urine and other bodily fluids of young children.
+Pregnant women who have or work with young children should wear gloves when changing diapers and wash their hands frequently.

 See your primary care provider before getting pregnant

-A pre-pregnancy or pre-conception visit with your primary care provider can help ensure that all your individual risk factors are minimized before you get pregnant.
-Your provider can review your medical and family histories to identify potential risk factors and check that you're only on medications that are safe during pregnancy.
+A prepregnancy or preconception visit with your primary care clinician can help ensure that all your individual risk factors are minimized before you get pregnant.
+Your primary care clinician can review your medical and family histories to identify potential risk factors and check that you're only on medications that are safe during pregnancy.
 Occasionally, women have blood tests at this visit to screen for infections that could affect their pregnancy.

 Taking these five steps can help ensure you have a healthy baby.